Principal Investigators

 University of Florida, Gainesville, FL

-BS Health Science Education
+BS, Health Science Education

-MHSE Public Health Education
+MHSE, Public Health Education

 Indiana University, Bloomington, IN

-PhD Health Behavior
+PhD, Health Behavior

 Johns Hopkins University, Baltimore, MD

-MPH Epidemiology
+MPH, Epidemiology

 National Cancer Institute, Bethesda, MD

-Postdoc Cancer Prevention
+Postdoctoral Fellowship, Cancer Prevention

-Gwendolyn P. Quinn, PhD, MS, ME.D.
+Gwendolyn P. Quinn, PhD, MS

-Dr. Quinn serves as MPI of ECHO Training Program.
+Dr. Quinn serves as MPI of the ECHO Training Program.
 In this role, she shares responsibility with Dr. Vadaparampil to provide administrative and scientific leadership as well as oversee the overall management of the training program.

-Livia Wan Endowed Chair and Vice-Chair of Research, Department of Obstetrics and Gynecology, New York University, New York, NY
+Livia Wan Endowed Chair and Vice Chair of Research, Department of Obstetrics and Gynecology

 Perlmutter Cancer Center, New York University, New York, NY

-Florida State University
+Florida State University, Tallahassee, FL

-MS Educational Psychology
+MS, Educational Psychology

-Cert Program Evaluation
+Cert, Program Evaluation

 ECHO's Expert Panel